mathandpencil/mathandpencil.github.io/_posts/2014-07-08-unit-testing-best-practices-in-django.markdown

 If you are interested in Django, machine learning, math, and/or statistics you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti)

-If you need help with your Django or Machine Learning, contact my firm at info@mathandpencil.com
+If you need help with Django or Machine Learning, contact my firm at info@mathandpencil.com